st235/HSE.2DImageProcessing.Week7/README.md

 To save some computational resources and save some processing time the app performs face detection and recognition every **10** frames, in between the app tries to keep track of already detected frames.

 There are a few image trackers implemented in the project.
-See the comparison below.
+See the comparison table below.
 Please, do note, that to compute __detection + tracking score__ I was using previously selected models:
 `DNN` + `frontalface_alt2`.